-Those who wish to be teachers in the state of West Virginia must first earn a West Virginia Teacher Certification.
-West Virginia requires that all teachers hold a bachelor's degree, complete an accredited West Virginia teacher certification program, and pass the required PRAXIS tests.
+To teach in West Virginia, the state requires that you hold a bachelor's degree, complete an accredited West Virginia teacher certification program, and pass the required PRAXIS tests.

-If you have never been certified to teach in the state of West Virginia, you will need to apply for initial teacher certification.
-To do so, students must pass the appropriate PRAXIS series tests and and will be required to submit the test scores and proper forms to the West Virginia Department of Education for processing and consideration.
+To apply for initial teacher certification in the state of West Virginia, students must pass the appropriate PRAXIS series tests and and will be required to submit the test scores and proper forms to the West Virginia Department of Education.
 CEHS has a teacher certification officer on staff, to answer any questions and to help with the application process.
 For more information, please visit our Teacher Certification page.